 Environmental Justice, Social Justice, Climate Change, Sustainability, Resilience, Placemaking

-She was the Urban Planner/Zoning Administrator and Sustainability Coordinator for the Town of Dumfries, Virginia and serves on the Northern Virginia Regional Commission Waste Management Board.
-She is a member of the American Planning Association, the Urban Land Institute, and the Congress for New Urbanism.
+Catyana was the Urban Planner/Zoning Administrator and Sustainability Coordinator for the Town of Dumfries, Virginia and served on the Northern Virginia Regional Commission Waste Management Board.

 Catyana has also taught courses at Arizona State University and to the Bata Police force in Equatorial Guinea on the continent of Africa.